Updated September 22

 - The reintroduction of this mask mandate is just one of the temporary measures introduced by Alberta’s provincial government to combat rising infections and hospitalizations in the province.

 - Government of Manitoba: A person who enters or remains in an indoor public place must wear a mask in a manner that covers their mouth, nose and chin without gapping.

 - Effective Aug 7, Manitoba will move into the next stage of its reopening plan, lifting the mandatory masking requirement.

 - As of Oct 3, 2020, the government of Ontario mandated that face coverings be mandatory in all indoor public settings.

-- Similar mandates have gone into effect in the neighbouring Peel, Niagara, Hamilton, York and Durham regions.
+- The City of Toronto passed their own bylaw to make mask-wearing indoors mandatory.
+Similar mandates have gone into effect in the neighboring Peel, Niagara, Hamilton, York and Durham regions.

 - Municipal bylaws make indoor mask-wearing mandatory in places like Toronto and Ottawa.

-- Newfoundland and Labrador: Non-medical masks will be mandatory in many public indoor settings throughout the province, effective August 24.
+- Newfoundland and Labrador: Non-medical masks will be mandatory in many public indoor settings throughout the province, effective August 24, 2020.

 - New Brunswick: Effective September 22, masks will be once again mandatory in all indoor public spaces.